WanfengHu/Head_First_Java/Chapter06/note.md

 # Notes for Chapter 6

-* An ArrayList holds objects and not primitives, the compiler will automatically "wrap" a primitive into a object, and place that object in the ArrayList. ("unwrap" when taking out)
+* An ArrayList holds objects and not primitives, the compiler will automatically "wrap" a primitive into an object, and place that object in the ArrayList. ("unwrap" when taking out)

 * Import full name of a class except those in `java.lang`.